top of page

 Lena’s frustration wasn’t just about her family—it was about the feelings they stirred up within her.

 Before delving into others' scripts, Lena disentangled the web of emotions she herself brought to these gatherings.
 She worked on understanding her triggers: Why did her brother’s jokes hit so hard?
-Why did her mother’s comments leave her feeling small?
+Why did mother’s comments leave her feeling small?
 Why did she feel like a child hoping for Dad's attention?

 It turns out that when you take a close look at your own hurt, often you also gain more acceptance into others' pain and reactive behaviors too.

 Lena could see that her family members' reactions were not really all about her or targeted her.
-When she paused to focus on the roots of everyone's outbursts instead of figuring out how to defend herself in the moment, she noticed that her brother’s sarcasm echoed how she used to feel overlooked as a child.
+When she paused to focus on the roots of everyone's outbursts instead of figuring out how to defend herself in the moment, she noticed that her brother’s sarcasm echoed how he used to feel overlooked as a child.
 Her mother’s critiques mirrored her own inner critic, which she had internalized after years of trying to live up to high expectations.

 These realizations didn’t excuse her family’s behavior, but they helped her approach the situation differently.